Kathleen Offenholley

 Hello!
 I’m Dr. Kathleen Offenholley.
 I live in Brooklyn, NY.
 I’ve been teaching math for 20 plus years.
 Recently, I was one of five faculty at BMCC to be recognized with a distinguished award.
 I was also featured in Marks of Excellence and in an article in the Hechinger Report.
 Besides teaching, my main interests include quilting and karate.
 There’s an article on the CUNY math blog about me that includes a picture of my favorite quilt, and talks about my karate school, which is part of an anti-violence organization that teaches self defense.

-My current research interests include gaming in mathematics education.
-I am a steering committee member of CUNY Games Network, which connects educators from every campus and discipline at CUNY who are interested in games, simulations, and other forms of interactive teaching.
-We seek to facilitate the pedagogical uses of both digital and non-digital games, improve student success, and encourage research and scholarship in the developing field of games-based learning. http://games.commons.gc.cuny.edu/
+My current research interests include gaming in mathematics education and work on an NSF grant on Algebra Concepts.
+I am a former steering committee member of CUNY Games Network, which connects educators from every campus and discipline at CUNY who are interested in games, simulations, and other forms of interactive teaching. http://games.commons.gc.cuny.edu/

 Expertise